-News Queens woman turns herself in for hit-run crash that injured housing detective Photo Credit: Getty Images / David McGlynn By REBECCA HARSHBARGER firstname.lastname@example.org October 30, 2015 12:30 PM Print Share fbShare Tweet gShare Email A Queens woman turned herself in Thursday for a hit-and-run crash that sent an off-duty detective to the hospital after seeing news reports on the collision, according to police officials.
+News Queens woman turns herself in for hit-run crash that injured housing detective Photo Credit: Getty Images / David McGlynn By REBECCA HARSHBARGER firstname.lastname@example.org October 30, 2015 12:30 PM Print Share fbShare Tweet Email A Queens woman turned herself in Thursday for a hit-and-run crash that sent an off-duty detective to the hospital after seeing news reports on the collision, according to police officials.
 Ellen Rivera-Moya, 50, allegedly struck the 48-year-old housing detective with an SUV in Middle Village on 80th Street and Cooper Avenue about 9:45 p.m.
 Wednesday, cops said.
 She then fled the scene.
 The cop injured his head, and was treated at an area hospital.
 A spokeswoman for the Queens District Attorney tells amNewYork she was charged with leaving the scene of an accident without reporting it, and not exercising due care.
-By REBECCA HARSHBARGER email@example.com Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By REBECCA HARSHBARGER email@example.com Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.